siakaramalegos/sia.codes-eleventy/src/posts/30-days-web-perf-5.md

 ---
-title: "Day 5 of⚡️ #30DaysOfWebPerf ⚡️: Your laptop is a filthy liar"
+title: "Day 5 of #30DaysOfWebPerf: Your laptop is a filthy liar"
 description: Dev Tools throttling emulators are great, but they don't mimic real devices.
 date: 2019-11-07
 tags: ['WebPerf', 'Dev Tools']